janneh/got-cached/README.md

 `gotChached` takes options that should include a cache object that is expected to to have the functions `set(key, value)` and `get(key)` (returning a Promise that resolves the value).

+Below is an example using `then-redis` to cache with a 10 minute expiry

 ```
 import fs from 'fs'